ubc-library-rc/intro-shell/content/02-navigating-the-file-system.md

 You are communicating with your computer by giving it commands and having it react to those commands.

 ## Orienting yourself

-Let's enter our first command "pwd" which stands for "print working directory" and will tell us where we are in the system.
+Let's enter our first command `pwd` which stands for **print working directory** and will tell us where we are in the system.
 The term "directory" refers to what you might visually think of as a "folder" when browsing your file system.

 Input
 {: .label .label-green}